akshan-main/supplychain/README.md

 ![Image URL](https://github.com/akshan-main/supplychain/blob/main/delivery_status_by_shipping_mode.jpeg)

 # Sales Trends
 The graph below denotes the sales trend monthly.
-The lowest number of sales were recorded in November 2017 for all products combined.
+The lowest number of sales was recorded in November 2017 for all products combined.

 ![Image URL](https://github.com/akshan-main/supplychain/blob/main/sales_trend.png)

 The graph below denotes the sales trend monthly for ` Nike Men's Free 5.0+ Running Shoe `.

-Highest sales were recorded for the product during July 2017 and lowest during February 2015.
+The highest amount of sales was recorded for the product during July 2017 and the lowest was during February 2015.
 The highest ever recorded sale of the product is just over 5000.

-The latest recorded sale of this product is on September 2017
+The latest recorded sale of this product was in September 2017

 ![Image URL](https://github.com/akshan-main/supplychain/blob/main/sales_trend_nike5.0.png)